SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise5/README.md

   <hr>
   <br>

-## Step 2 - Create the mta archive
+## Step 2 - Create the MTA archive
 For the cloud deployment we need to create an mta archive.
 Right-click on the project-name 'CPL166MTA' and select 'Build'.
 Wait for the builder to finish.

 <img src="img/build_mtar.png" alt="Build mtar">